Cavenfish/bonanca/docs/src/introduction.md

 - Create and manage wallets using secure `KeyVaults`.
 - Connect to multiple blockchains (e.g., Solana, EVM-compatible chains).
 - Integrate with various exchanges and oracles for trading and price data.
+- Python wrapper

+## Disclaimer

+This documentation has been largely written by AI, so it is likely there are some inaccuracies in the code examples.
+I occasionally look over the docs to fix them, but some might still be out there.

 ## Getting Started